rcd27/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-20.md

 >
 > **Deprecation cycle**:
 >
-> - 2.0.0: change overload resolution behavior to consistently prioritize function calls over invoke conventions
+> - 2.0.0: new overload resolution behavior; function calls are consistently prioritized over invoke conventions

 ### Report error when an inherited member conflict occurs in supertypes from binary dependencies